JoannaBy/La-Segunda-Celestina/README.md

 Salazar's, Vera Tassis' and one Solís' plays (*Las amazonas*) were transcribed and revised by ourselves using the digitalisations of these plays available at [the National Library of Spain website](www.bne.es).

-Procedence of every play is detailed at the Appendix.
+Procedence of every play is detailed at the List of plays.

 Some of the plays are not complete or separated in various files, as the author we are interested in only write a part of the play.
 This is the case of: